 Matchbox didn't start selling diecast model airplanes until the early 1970's, but would it be surprising if they thought of capitalizing on the interest in military aviation in the sixties by putting some of their existing diecast vehicles in Royal Air Force livery?

 Paul Willis in the UK has sent photos of a 1967 Matchbox No.72 Jeep which he has had for many years, painted in Air Force blue, with an RAF roundel decal on the bonnet (hood).
 He says, "I have also got an aircraft fuel tanker in the same livery."
-Paul doesn't have access to the tanker at the moment, but it is likely the earlier No.73 Leyland RAF Refueller which was indeed a 1959 Matchbox release.
+That tanker is likely the earlier No.73 Leyland RAF Refueller (40K JPEG) which was a 1959 Matchbox release.

 The conventional wisdom is that the No.72 Jeep, which represents an early Willys Motors CJ-5, was only sold in yellow (see The Matchbox Jeep Story).
-I haven't found a Matchbox or Jeep collector in North America or in the UK who is aware of Matchbox having released the Jeep in blue, so most people guess it must have been repainted by an RAF fan.
+I haven't found a Matchbox or Jeep collector who is aware of Matchbox having released the Jeep in blue, so most people guess it must have been repainted by an RAF fan.

 The plastic parts on this example have clearly been painted over the original colors.
 Paul says, "It seems that the wheels used to be yellow and the seats red, but the parts where the paint has chipped away from the main bodywork show that there is no undercoat, just plain metal."

-Duncan McInnis is one member of the Jeeptoys E-mail Listserv who is willing to consider the possibility that the RAF Jeep was a limited run item from Matchbox.
-He says, "Have a look at the paint carefully.
+Duncan McInnis was one member of the old Jeeptoys e-mail listserv who was willing to consider the possibility that the RAF Jeep was a limited run item from Matchbox.
+He wrote, "Have a look at the paint carefully.
 The blue paint is consistent even up under the wheel wells.
 Where it has chipped, there is no yellow under it.
 It also has the right consistency of paint thickness and application.
 The seats and wheels however, have obviously been painted.
 But who is to say that MBX didn't do this at one time as a special issue?"

 The grey tires are different from the black rubber normally found on the Jeep, and appear to represent a military non-directional tread design.
 They are also a better match with the grey plastic wheels on the earlier No.73 Leyland RAF Refueller.